“Are you sure your leaders really know how to create an inclusive environment?”

 What we hear: Managers try to avoid conflict and often resolve it by trying to maintain the status quo.

 What to do: Conflict is natural and necessary for better decision making.
 After all, everyone has different experiences, points of view, preconceptions, styles, abilities, and motivations.
-What’s important is that leaders make sure that multiple viewpoints are heard and evaluated.
+What’s important is that leaders hear and evaluate multiple viewpoints.

-To do this, it’s important for leaders to define and explore both types of diversity (identity and cognitive) with their teams.
-This can establish a strong foundation of understanding and valuing differences within the team and with others in the company.
+To do this, leaders should define and explore identity and cognitive diversity with their teams.
+Understanding the diversity of the team can establish a strong foundation of valuing differences, both within the team and across the company.

-Our advice: Nurturing these differences helps people feel appreciate and engaged.
+Our advice: Nurturing differences helps people feel appreciated and engaged.
 It can also help build their commitment to contributing to the team and the company.
-And with a team who understands diversity and has an inclusive mind-set, it will be less likely that differences escalate into conflicts.
+And teams that understand diversity and have inclusive mindsets will be less likely to escalate differences into conflict.

 How to Create an Inclusive Environment: Create Great Leaders

-The most critical part of how to create an inclusive environment is practicing it intentionally every single day.
-These micro-moments add up to create a culture of fairness, inclusion, and simply great leadership.
+The most critical part of creating inclusive workplaces is to practice being inclusive every single day.
+These micro-moments add up to create a culture of equity, inclusion, and simply great leadership.

 At the same time, we need to recognize that we are in this for the long haul.
 And some days, we will make mistakes.

 That’s why I recommend one more essential leadership behavior: the ability to give yourself grace.
-When you allow yourself room to fail, powerful learning is often the result.
+When we allow room to reflect on our failures, the result can be a powerful learning that transforms relationships, teams, and cultures.
 Give yourself and your team the space for things to go wrong.
 Transform mistakes into moments of empowerment.